storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

     val c: Nothing <~> Int = call(twice(7))

-Here, the left arrow symbolizes the fact that values of the yield type are sent back to the caller (who originally passed in some parameters), while the ordinary return type is written on the right hand side.
+Here, the left arrow symbolizes the fact that values of the yield type are sent back to the caller (who originally passed some arguments), while the ordinary return type is written on the right hand side.